WillBuik/camctrl/README.md

 - This tool currently only has IPv4 support
 - Windows is not supported
-- Camera credential serial matching is not supported
+- Camera credential serial matching is not yet implemented